Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

         }
 ```

-`OnPause()` method is called when application is suspended but not killed.
-Then it goes into the `Paused` state.
+`OnPause()` method is called when application is suspended, but not killed.
+Then, it goes into the `Paused` state.
 To stop reading data from the `Accelerometer`, `SensorAccelerometer.Stop()` method is used.
-Now the application reduces resource usage.
-The main application window goes now into the background.
-UI events are not received but the data event handler have to be stopped manually.
+Now, the application reduces resource usage.
+The main application window goes into the background now.
+UI events are not received, but the data event handler have to be stopped manually:

 ```csharp
         protected override void OnPause()